Scunthorpe & District Football League

 The Scunthorpe & District Football League is a football league formed in 1921 catering for clubs in and around Scunthorpe, England.
 It is not a formal member of the English football pyramid.

+The league first started as regional league with no promotion or relegation to the lower divisions.
+In the 1960s the league added automatic promotion and the league grew to five divisions.
+By the turn of the century the league still operated four divisions.

+With the growth of nearby clubs entering the Lincolnshire county league, membership numbers have dropped and the league now operates with 2 divisions of 17 clubs.

 Due to a sponsorship deal, the league is currently known as the TSW Printers Scunthorpe & District Football League.